wework/wework.github.io/_posts/2015-11-06-simply-secure-rails-api.markdown

 cipher.padding =  1
 ```

-This sets the cipher padding to 1.
-Just kidding, that would make too much sense!
-This ENABLES padding in the cipher.
+This sets the cipher padding to 1 character.
+Just kidding!
+This is a boolean, which ENABLES padding in the cipher.
 The short story is that the aes
-block cipher algorithm mentioned above requires its input to be and EXACT multiple of the block size.
-Read the full [documentation](http://ruby-doc.org/stdlib-1.9.3/libdoc/openssl/rdoc/OpenSSL/Cipher.html#method-i-padding-3D)
+block cipher algorithm mentioned above requires its' input to be an EXACT multiple of the block size.
+Setting this to 1 allows for variance in the size of the data being encrypted.
+If you're very interested: read the full [documentation](http://ruby-doc.org/stdlib-1.9.3/libdoc/openssl/rdoc/OpenSSL/Cipher.html#method-i-padding-3D)

 ---